SandilJayasinghe/fyp_neurotrace/README.md

-# 🧠 NeuroTrace — Parkinson's Disease Screening App
+# Tremora (Neurotrace) — Parkinson's Disease Screening App

 > A desktop application for early Parkinson's Disease screening using tremor analysis and machine learning, built for students and researchers.